top of page

 I found home in our little routine: class, coffee, yummy homemade breakfasts, roof pilates, tanning sessions, grocery store runs, homework cramming perfectionism, and nightly adventures.

-I found home in quick phone calls to the people I love and selfies in .5 to the parents.
-Proof of life if you will.
+I found home in the quick calls to the people I love and the .5 selfies to my parents—proof of life, if you will.

-It takes practice to not let an experience like this leave you lonely, but it’s the best lesson I ever taught myself.
+It takes practice not to let an experience like this leave you lonely, but it’s the best lesson I’ve ever learned.

-I discovered that home isn’t a place as much as it is a feeling.
+I discovered that home isn’t a place—it’s a feeling.
 Home is wherever Iz is.
-Home is wherever you are able to say you have “your favorite spots”.
-Home is having the little woman at your corner coffee shop recognize you as she rides her bike down your street.
-Home is a place that you miss the minute you leave.
-Home is a place you can find peace in.
-Places that make you feel safe.
+Home is where you have “your spots.”
+Home is when the woman at the corner café recognizes you as she rides by on her bike.
+Home is a place you miss the moment you leave.
+Home is where you find peace.
 Home is Louisville.
 Home is family.
-But, home is also Sevilla now.
+And now, home is Sevilla too.

-Home is realizing that I did it.
-I made it little P!!
-That tiny fifth grader in Senora Gonzalez’s Spanish class would be amazed at how I speak to locals.
-You really lived up to your little miss chatterbox shirt girlfriend.
+Home is realizing that I did it—I made it, little P. That tiny fifth grader in Señora González’s Spanish class would be amazed at how confidently I speak to locals now.
+You really lived up to that “Little Miss Chatterbox” shirt, girlfriend.

-Those paris pinterest boards are now, as Izzy has said, your camera roll.
-You turned those Eloise in Paris books into memories.
+You turned the Eloise in Paris books into memories.

-You messed up and learned to laugh it off.
+You made mistakes and learned to laugh them off.

-You flew to mallorca with two girls you met two weeks ago and rented a car to beach hop on a Balearic Island.
+You flew to Mallorca with two girls you’d just met and rented a car to beach-hop across the Balearic Islands.

 You finally rubbed your coffee obsession off onto Izzy who now begs YOU to go on coffee dates.
 Such a win.

-More than anything, you made her so proud.
-From running around with Gramp’s old camera, to taking your own across the world.
-From baking alfajores for my Spanish class, to tasting them in local bakeries.
-From scribbling on her notepad and Justice diaries to here.
-Nothing makes me happier than making that version of me proud.
+More than anything, you made her proud.
+From running around with Gramp’s old camera to taking your own across the world; from baking alfajores for Spanish class to tasting them in real bakeries; from scribbling in Justice diaries to documenting your adventures here—nothing makes me happier than making that version of me proud.
 I did this for me, but I really did it for her.

-Saying bye to a place I grew to love was hard. but that just makes the day that I get to come back so much sweeter.
-You know what they say, distance makes the heart grow fonder, and man did the distance make me love the people and places that make Louisville and Knoxville home even more.
+Saying bye to a place I grew to love was hard - but that just makes the day that I get to come back so much sweeter.
+They say distance makes the heart grow fonder, and man, has it made me love the people and places that make Louisville and Knoxville home even more.

 This experience has made me grow in ways I never thought possible.
 I learned to trust myself in stressful situations.
 I learned to let go of the need for a strict routine and rather live in the now because you’re never getting it back.
 I learned to take siestas and give my body rest, something that I am sometimes embarrassed to admit I deprive myself of.
 I learned to take risks and be brave enough to make new friends, explore new places, and get out of the bubble I didn’t even realize I was trapped in.

-The world is full of people and places you never knew you needed to see or meet.
+The world is full of people and places you never knew you needed to meet.
 Like I said, no words I could drop onto the page could ever describe the feeling and impact this summer has made on my life.
 Comfort is one thing, but if any previous version of Peyton saw me now, she would be proud of who she’s become.
 The little girl who dreamed of going to Paris and kept pictures of the Eiffel Tower on every wall.
-The freshman in photography class hoped she would one day get past taking pictures of the flowers surrounding Sacred Heart, but rather the ones that fill the Swiss mountains.
+The freshman in photography class who hoped she would one day get past taking pictures of flowers, but rather the vastness of the Swiss mountains.
 Even the girl who submitted her application to ISA.

 You never know how an experience will change your life until you try.
 So go for it.
-Never be afraid to do something that challenges you.
-You may just end up becoming a cool new version of yourself.
+Be brave.
+You might just find a new version of yourself—and a few new places that feel like home.

 Xoxo, P